cognitedata/cognite-sdk-dotnet/README.md

 - `getAsset` - Get single asset.
 - `getAssets` - Get multiple assets.
 - `deleteAssets` - Delete one or more assets.
-- `updateAsset` - Update single asset.
 - `updateAssets` - Update one or more assets.
+- `createAssets`- Create one or more assets.

 ## Time Series API